hrafnthor/ansible-docker/README.md

 # Ansible-Docker
-An Ansible role for installing configuring Docker projects on a system.
+An Ansible role for installing and configuring Docker projects on a system.

 ---